Peter Welch: Abortion rights

 Welch supports reproductive rights, abortion rights, and access to birth control.
 He supports federal nationwide legislation to make abortion legal.
-He supports Roe v.
+He also supports Roe v.
 Wade.
 After it was overturned, Welch said: "Our U.S. Supreme Court has totally failed us.
 In the name of 'state rights,' they have taken away freedom and caused distress and uncertainty for women across the country.
 It's outrageous that because of this Court and this decision, women have fewer reproductive rights than they did fifty years ago.
 The choice to have an abortion is deeply personal and now, in many states, it's in the hands of judges and legislators".
 He continued, "Women deserve to know their reproductive health care and access to abortion won't change when they cross state lines—they need consistent, federal standards and protections.
 I'm continuing to call on Congress to pass legislation that will restore, protect and expand access to abortion and reproductive care nationwide".

+Health

+Welch introduced the Whole Milk for Healthy Kids Act of 2025 to require school cafeterias to offer whole milk as well as 2% milk.
+President Donald Trump signed the bill into law on January 15, 2026, at an event at the White House, which Welch attended.